Introduction: DIY: Motorcycle GPS Tracker Install With Remote Engine Disconnect

 Install the black (negative cable) either directly to any bolt on the chassis (the whole chassis of the vehicle is "0v", as it's essentially a huge wire connected to the negative terminal of the battery), or directly to the negative terminal to the battery.
 Once cable less.

 You can connect, or leave disconnected the ACC wire.
 It's only purpose is to let the alarm know that someone has turned on the bike (including you), and if the alarm is armed, to sound the siren even if the bike hasn't been moved.
+This will happen to you every so often when you forget to disarm the alarm before starting the bike.
 If you do want to connect it, simply probe around your bike (just stick a multimeter probe in the electrical connectors from behind) until you find a wire that is 12v with the bike on, and 0v with the bike off.
 To do that put the red probe from the multimeter on the wire you're resting, and touch the black probe on any bare metal on the chassis, like a shiny bolt head.
 Once you've found it, connect the (white) ACC wire there.

 To connect the siren, connect the black wire coming out of it to ground (0v).
 Any place where you could have connected the black negative cable will suffice.
 Connect the red wire coming out of the siren to the pink wire coming out of the alarm.
 Done.